 A collection of articles that takes you from defining technology needs to purchasing options

-Justifying the cost for a next-generation network security tool can be problematic if you don't fully understand the need.
-Enterprise-class security devices don't come cheap.
+Justifying the cost for a next-generation network security system can be problematic if you don't fully understand the need.
+Enterprise-class security products don't come cheap.
 Yet, if you chalk up the cost of losing sensitive data, you'll find that security tools are relatively inexpensive in comparison to the data breaches they can prevent.

-A shift in data interaction and a rise in data loss threats
+A shift in data interaction and a rise in data-loss threats

-One of the biggest concerns on the mind of any CIO when choosing a network security tool is how it can best protect corporate intellectual property.
+One of the biggest concerns on the mind of any CIO when choosing a network security system is how it can best protect corporate intellectual property.
 At one time, a company's network infrastructure consisted of a strictly defined network perimeter.
-This functioned as the primary security posture because data was stored in private data centers within the company and managed by in-house IT staff.
+This functioned as the primary security posture, because data was stored in private data centers within the company and managed by in-house IT staff.
 Any data behind the boundary was protected with traditional, single-purpose products to prevent data loss.

-Next-generation security tools meet business needs
+How a next-generation network security system can meet business needs

-A brief review: NGFWs look deep into the content of each packet to better assess whether data has been maliciously manipulated.
+NGFWs look deep into the content of each packet to better assess whether data has been maliciously manipulated.
 They also automate intelligent policy-making decisions by incorporating the source or destination identity of users and their devices.
 This functionality bolsters security beyond the network perimeter, allowing businesses to place data outside the network -- usually in the cloud -- for higher cost savings, flexibility and ease of infrastructure management.

 NAC shores up authentication and authorization security -- important for handling such functions as the acceptance of BYOD or guest access to internal resources.
 Many NAC options have additional features -- such as posture assessments to verify whether antivirus and patching levels are within a specified minimum threshold -- and the ability to identify and track users or devices as they access network resources.
-These are critical security components that should be considered as the BYOD trend continues to grow.
+These are critical security components that should be considered, as the BYOD trend continues to grow.

 Leveraging an adaptable unified security architecture

-It's safe to say that enterprise data no longer flows in and out in a linear fashion.
+It's safe to say enterprise data no longer flows in and out in a linear fashion.
 Instead, data travels among multiple network paths.
-As companies begin to adopt IoT, SaaS and other techniques, they need overlapping and interoperable network security tools that can support business policies tied to that data.
+As companies begin to adopt IoT, SaaS and other techniques, they need overlapping and interoperable network security systems that can support business policies tied to that data.